5j9/fipiran/README.rst

 Example 2:

-Getting list of funds as a pandas DataFrame object.
+Getting list of funds as a polars DataFrame object.

 .. code-block:: python